How is multiple myeloma found?

 Beta-2 microglobulin: The level of this protein is elevated in multiple myeloma.
 It is used to predict outlook and also to watch the results of treatment.

-Blood chemistry tests: Tests will be done to check the level of different chemicals and electrolytes (like calcium, potassium, and sodium) in the blood.
+Blood chemistry tests: Tests will be done to check your kidney function and the level of different chemicals and electrolytes (like calcium, potassium, and sodium) in the blood.

 Urine tests: You may be asked to collect all of your urine over a 24 hour period so that it can be checked for myeloma protein

 Bone marrow biopsy: People with multiple myeloma have too many plasma cells in their bone marrow.
 The test to check the bone marrow is called a bone marrow biopsy.
-It can be either done at the doctor's office or at the hospital.
-A doctor will use a microscope to look at the bone marrow tissue to find out if there are myeloma cells in the bone marrow and, if so, how many.
+This can be done as an outpatient test at the doctor's office or at the hospital..

 Other biopsy tests: In a fine needle aspiration (FNA) a very thin (fine) needle and a syringe are used to take out a small amount of tissue from a tumor or lymph node.
 The core needle biopsy is much like a FNA, but a larger needle is used and a larger tissue sample is removed.
 In multiple myeloma, these types of biopsies are most often used to check out abnormal areas that could be plasmacytomas.